joegarvey-pm/treasure-hunter-mcp/README.md

 A read-only [Model Context Protocol](https://modelcontextprotocol.io) server for [Treasure Hunter](https://www.treasurehunter.show) — a directory of card shows, TCG conventions, comic conventions, and estate sales across the US.

 This is a **manifest-only** repository.
-It contains no application source code — Treasure Hunter's main codebase is private.
 This repo exists so directories and marketplaces that discover MCP servers by scanning a public GitHub repository (README, license, manifest files) have somewhere to point.
 The MCP server itself runs at the URL below; nothing in this repo is executed or deployed from here.

 ## Server